0xcatalysis/catalysis-blog/data/Paper 2 3 — Catalysis A Research Deep-Dive on SSNs 21b8c8013d32802ab560ebf922db7bfa.md

 *Note: The term “Shared Security Networks” will be used herein to represent the networks/services (AVSs, Networks, BSNs, etc.) that leverage restaked collateral to validate their infrastructure needs.
 And the term “Shared Security Protocols” will be used herein to represent the restaking marketplaces (EigenLayer, Symbiotic, Babylon, SatLayer, etc.) that aggregate this demand and supply security and validation to Shared Security Networks.*

-# **Abstract**
+# **Abstract [wip]**

-**Catalysis is the first Security Abstraction Layer that unlocks unified access to $20B+ of ETH, BTC & SOL economic security for institutions & developers to tap into**.
+Catalysis is the first Security Abstraction Layer that unlocks unified access to $20B+ of ETH, BTC & SOL economic security for institutions & developers to tap into.
 It introduces a modular and programmable coordination layer for Shared Security Networks (SSNs), enabling them to flexibly source, rebalance, and optimize economic security across multiple restaking ecosystems.

 Rather than anchoring SSNs to a single protocol, Catalysis aggregates validator sets, standardizes slashing semantics, and surfaces utility signals to guide stake allocation based on risk and yield tradeoffs.
 This paper presents a stake allocation simulation illustrating how utility asymmetries and correlated exposures create systemic inefficiencies, and how Catalysis enables SSNs to converge toward allocation equilibrium across SSPs through real-time routing and dynamic feedback.
 It concludes by formalizing two core slashing modes—localized and correlated—and modeling how their containment or propagation depends on system architecture.